ISSM 2018 Boundary Crossings

 Brock University, St. Catharines, ON, Canada

 St Catharines, Ontario, Canada, the location of Brock University, is just 19 kilometres from the Niagara River, the boundary between Canada and the United States of America.
 In this location, then, it seems appropriate to think about medievalism and boundary crossing.
 Plenary sessions will cross disciplinary boundaries by investigating similarities in concerns, methods, and themes between the fields of (neo)medievalism(s) and the Neo-Victorian.
 For regular conference sessions, proposals are invited on the conference theme.
 Papers might address the ways in which medievalism crosses the boundaries of, or is used to interrogate the boundaries of

 • national designations

 • human / non-human

-Please send one-page proposals to Dr. Ann F. Howey, Associate Professor at Brock University (firstname.lastname@example.org), by March 26, 2018.
+Please send one-page abstracts or session proposals to Dr. Ann F. Howey, Associate Professor at Brock University (email@example.com), by April 10, 2018.